WardenGray/WardenGray/README.md

 - 👋 Hi, I’m @WardenGray
-- 👀 I’m interested in ...
+- 👀 I’m interested in learning coding and cybersecurity
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning cybersecurity at UCLA Bootcamp
-- 💞️ I’m looking to collaborate on ...
+- 💞
-- 📫 How to reach me...swhite5@ithaca.edu
+- 📫 swhite5@ithaca.edu

 <!---
 WardenGray/WardenGray is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.